JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/1988-01-04-resourcenaming.md

 comments: true
 img: img/blog/resourcenaming/resourcenaming.png
 ---
+Do you remember the last time you had to dig into `strings.xml` to find the right String to use?
+Or that you manually had to go over all drawables to find the one you needed?
+Or that you used a dimension with size in its name as a margin or padding?

+Whenever we start a new project, we take a lot of care in setting up our architecture, CI, build flavors,...
+But do you also have a strategy to name your resources?

+You should!
+Because the lack of XML namespaces, makes managing Android resources tedious.
+And causes things to grow out of control easily, especially in large projects.

-Managing Android resources in large projects is tedious and grows out of control easily.
-This lack of XML namespaces frustrates us all, so let's introduce a simple scheme that will elegantly solve all your pains.
+So let's introduce a simple scheme that will solve your pains.

 - easy lookup of any resource (autocomplete)
 - logical, predictable names